Michael Medved

-Michael Saul Medved (born October 3, 1948) is an American radio show host, author, political commentator, and film critic.
+Michael S. Medved (born October 3, 1948) is an American radio show host, author, political commentator, and film critic.
 His talk show, The Michael Medved Show, is syndicated from his home station KTTH in Seattle.
-It is syndicated via Genesis Communications Network.
+It is available via Cable Radio Network’s channel CRN1.
+It was syndicated via Genesis Communications Network until GCN’s closure on May 5, 2024.

 Early life and education

 Michael Medved was born on October 3, 1948, in Philadelphia, Pennsylvania, to parents Renate (née Hirsch) and David Bernard Medved.
 His father was a Navy veteran and scientist.
 Raised in a Jewish home, his family's origin is German and Ukrainian.
-The surname Medved means a "bear" in many Slavic languages.
+The surname Medved means "bear" in many Slavic languages.
 Medved was raised in San Diego, California, where his father worked as a defense contractor for Convair and NASA.
 After the family moved to Los Angeles, California, he attended Palisades High School.
 Medved entered Yale University as a 16-year-old undergraduate.
 He received his B.A. with honors in 1969, and later attended Yale Law School, though he did not finish his J.D. degree.
 Medved volunteered for the 1968 presidential campaign of Robert F. Kennedy, and was present at his assassination.